 I study the ways in which science is practised and organised, specialising in scientific collaboration.
-I investigate the entanglement of epistemic and social transformations, analysing new ways of doing research as well as the political and institutional structures in which the research is performed.
+I investigate the entanglement of epistemic and social transformations, analysing new ways of doing research as well as the political and institutional structures in which research is performed.
 Thereby I am working to integrate scientometrics research into qualitative research approaches to understand the dynamics of collaboration (together with CWTS, Leiden University), while I have also developed a particular interest in the architecture of collaboration, investigating the spaces in which people are working together.

 During the past decade I have also been involved in the development of the concept of bio-objects, co-founding a network of young researchers which culminated in the European COST action ‘Bio-objects and their Boundaries: Governing Matters at the Intersection of Society, Politics, and Science’ (2010-2014), and which is continuing exchange in various ways.
 I have recently employed this new approach to investigate the making of bio-printed organs in collaboration with Gill Haddow and scientists Will Shu and Alan Faulkner-Jones.

 My research into scientific collaboration is embedded in broader knowledge of developments in science and innovation policy.
 Research subjects in this area include the changing roles of universities; innovative clusters; the integration of ICT in research; projectification of science; evaluation of research; and careers of (young) researchers.